NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 ##### BVH Data --> Skeleton

-Theres two parts to this stage, the first is creating a bone for each joint pair in the BVH data, the second is updating the transforms per frame (successively through the tree) from the motion data (essentially Forward Kinematics)
+There's two parts to this stage, the first is creating a bone for each joint pair in the BVH data, the second is updating the transforms per frame (successively through the tree) from the motion data (essentially Forward Kinematics)

 Need to get each joint and the next joint to get the current and next offset to define the start and end position (offset) for each bone.
 Along with concating the rotation from the previous joints concat matrix * the current.